sunaguo/app-cortex-tissue-mapping/README.md

   * Brad: these are all hyperparams that should be determined by the results.
 Could do width vs results plot to choose.
 For now using the most smooth (`sigma=1`)

 ## General pipeline
-1. `run_main.py`: Creates a separate directory for each subjects, generates surface ROI map, then [TODO] uploads the results to Brainlife project [Semantic Connectivity - UT](https://brainlife.io/project/6542d7ceb094062da61faac2/) with the specified tags;
+1. `run_main.py`: Creates a separate directory for each subjects, generates surface ROI map, then uploads the results to Brainlife project [Semantic Connectivity - UT](https://brainlife.io/project/6542d7ceb094062da61faac2/) with the specified tags;
 2. [TODO] script: copy results to grimes/corral.
     * note output `cortexmap/cortexmap/func` dir contains both smoothed & nonsmoothed data. copy only desired ones over.

 ## TODO:
-* in `run_main.py`: add lines to upload copy of results to bl
 * after `run_main.py`: add script to copy things over to correct location to grimes/corral

 ---